The Multivariate Herglotz-Nevanlinna Class: Superresolution: Introduction

-One of the better-understood situations is offered by the polydisk as a geometric support.
-This is due to the fact that rational inner functions abound: they interpolate finitely many Taylor coefficients (in 2D) and approximate, with respect to the Fr\'echet topology of locally uniform convergence, holomorphic functions with non-negative real parts.
-Rational inner functions in the polydisk are determined by a finite section of their Taylor series at the origin or values on a prescribed finite set.
-It is on the polydisk and the non-generic collection of rational inner functions that we prove a superresolution result.
-More specifically, let $\T$ denote the torus, seen as the boundary of the disk $\D$.
-A rational function on the polydisk $ R: \D^d \longrightarrow \D$ which maps $\T^d$ to $\T$ is determined by a finite section $T_{\boldsymbol{n}}(R) = \sum_{\alpha \leq \boldsymbol{n}} c_\alpha(R) z^\alpha$ of its Taylor expansion at zero:
+{One of the better-understood situations is offered by the polydisk as a geometric support.
+This is due to the fact that rational inner functions (refer to Definition \ref{def:RIF}) abound: they interpolate finitely many Taylor coefficients (in 2D) and approximate, with respect to the Fr\'echet topology of locally uniform convergence, holomorphic functions bounded by one.
+Rational inner functions in the polydisk are determined by a finite section of their Taylor series at the origin or values on a prescribed finite set; cf. Pfister \cite[Satz 3]{Pfister}.
+Cayley rational inner functions (see Definition \ref{def:RCIF}) also exhibit a similar finite determinateness property.
+To be more precise, let $\T$ denote the torus, seen as the boundary of the disk $\D$ and let $\mathbb{C}_{+}$ denote the right half plane in $\mathbb{C}$.
+A rational function with poles off the polydisk $ R: \D^d \longrightarrow \mathbb{C}_{+}$ which maps $\T^d$ to the imaginary axis almost everywhere is determined by a finite section $T_{\boldsymbol{n}}(R) = \sum_{\boldsymbol{\alpha} \leq \boldsymbol{n}} c_{\boldsymbol{\alpha}}(R) \boldsymbol{z}^{\boldsymbol{\alpha}}$ of its Taylor expansion at zero: